plone/training/docs/voltoaddons/01-addon-basics.md

 The `jsconfig.json` file is needed by Volto to identify development packages.
-You are not strictly limited to Volto add-ons in its use, you could, for example, use this to make it easier to debug third-party Javascript packages that are shipped transpiled.
+You are not strictly limited to Volto add-ons in its use, you could, for example, use this to make it easier to debug third-party JavaScript packages that are shipped transpiled.
 ```

 ### (Optional) Use mrs-developer to sync add-on to GitHub

-You can also immediately push the package to GitHub then use [mrs-developer]
+You can also immediately push the package to GitHub, then use `[mrs-developer]`
 to manage the package and `jsconfig.json` changes.

 Install mrs-developer as a development dependency by running: